davidemerson/drama/README.md

 # DRAMA FINDS YOU
 This is a simple go program which will bestow the gift of drama upon neighboring open print queues.
+It will:

 1. Scan your network (entered in CIDR) for IPP/AirPrint/RAW/LPD open hosts.
 2. Give you a list of discovered open print queues.